rdlauer/articles/blues/geofencing/geofencing.md

 ![notehub route configuration](notehub-route-1.png)

 Under **Notefiles** choose "Select Notefiles".
 In the field provided, enter `bars.qo` (or whatever the note file name you specified in `main.py` on your Pico).
-We do this because we *only* want notes sent to GCP that are directly relevant to the data we want to display.
+We do this because we *only* want notes sent to GCP that are relevant to the data we want to display.

-Next, we are going to use JSONata to create an expression that will allow us to format and process our JSON on the fly.
+Next, we are going to use [JSONata](https://jsonata.org/) to create an expression that will allow us to format and process our JSON on the fly.

-> **TIP:** If you're not familiar with [JSONata](https://jsonata.org/), it's a standard that allows you to transform JSON objects.
+Why?
 The full JSON sent as part of the note contains extra data that we don't need to send along to GCP:

 	{
 	    "event": "dbfb2474-4a4a-4d3d-a171-b122be5f1f",